ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Spring/en.md

 ### Mappool instructions

 1. There will be one mappool for each stage.
-   - The Regular stage Round 1 & Round 2 will be seen as a single stage, meaning the same mappool will be used in all matches in the Round 1 and Round 2.
+   - Regular stage Round 1 and Round 2 are seen as a single stage, meaning they use the same mappool.
 2. Each mappool consists of a fixed amount of maps each stage which will all be played under FreeMod conditions.
 This means that there is a unique FreeMod bracket.
 3. All mappools contain 13 beatmaps.
 4. Each mappool has one tiebreaker.